Professor Emmanuel Haven

-Emmanuel is also co-organiser with Andrei Khrennikov and Jerome Busemeyer; Ehtibar Dzhafarov; Arkady Plotnitsky and Emmanuel Pothos of the conference 'Quantum Probability and the mathematical modelling of decision making' (9-11 March 2015).
-This event is financially supported by the 'Fields Institute' - University of Toronto.
+Emmanuel was also co-organiser with Andrei Khrennikov and Jerome Busemeyer; Ehtibar Dzhafarov; Arkady Plotnitsky and Emmanuel Pothos of the conference 'Quantum Probability and the mathematical modelling of decision making' (9-11 March 2015).
+This event was financially supported by the 'Fields Institute' - University of Toronto.

 Within the conference 'Quantum Theory: from foundations to technologies (QTFT)' (Andrei Khrennikov - main organiser), a special session, joint with Andrei Khrennikov, Sandro Sozzo, Ehtibar Dzhafarov is organised on the theme of: 'Quantum-like models in economics and psychology'.

 Emmanuel is co-organizer (with Sandro Sozzo) of the Thirteenth Biennial IQSA Quantum Structures Conference (July 2016), at the University of Leicester.